 Nevada’s history is rooted in the Wild West, from cowboys and Indians to train robberies and silver and gold mines.
-Though much has changed over the decades – Nevada now draws around 50 million visitors each year and attracts international audiences – much of the state’s allure still is found in its Western heritage and wide-open spaces.
+Though much has changed over the decades – Nevada now draws more than 50 million visitors each year and attracts international audiences – much of the allure of the state still is found in its western heritage and wide-open spaces.

-Originally belonging to the American Indian tribes Washoe, Paiute and Western Shoshone, the area now known as Nevada was claimed by Mexico before becoming part of Utah Territory and later, Nevada Territory.
-Statehood was attained in 1864.
+Originally belonging to the American Indian tribes Washoe, Paiute and Western Shoshone, the area we now know as Nevada was claimed by Mexico before becoming part of the Utah Territory and eventually attaining statehood in 1864.

-In the early to mid 1800s, such explorers as Jedediah Smith, John Fremont and Kit Carson ventured into the vast expanse of what would become Nevada, seeking a fast route from the eastern United States into the wild frontier of California.
+Many famous explorers, including Jedediah Smith, John Fremont and Kit Carson, ventured into the vast expanse of Nevada to find a fast route from the eastern states into the wild frontier of California.
 Peter Skene Ogden explored what would become southern Nevada in 1826, followed by Smith and his party just a few months later.
-In 1829, Antonio Armijo led a group into the present site of Las Vegas by way of the Old Spanish Trail from what is now New Mexico to Los Angeles.
-In 1844, Fremont and Carson trekked through what is now northern Nevada and discovered Pyramid Lake.
+In 1829, Antonio Armijo led a party into the present site of Las Vegas by way of the Old Spanish Trail from New Mexico to Los Angeles.
+Fremont and Carson later trekked through northern Nevada in 1844 and discovered Pyramid Lake.

-Many temporary towns and trading posts were established throughout the rough frontier; what is now northern Nevada was settled primarily by Mormons and gold miners.
-The distinction of Nevada’s first town often is given to Mormon Station, founded in 1851 near present-day Carson City and later renamed Genoa.
+While many temporary towns and trading posts were established throughout the rough Nevada frontier, primarily in Northern Nevada by Mormon settlers and gold miners, the distinction of Nevada’s first town often is given to Mormon Station, which was founded in 1851 near present-day Carson City and later was renamed Genoa.
 A nearby settlement in what is now Dayton, just a few miles from Genoa, was founded earlier than Genoa but did not flourish, and the debate over which town was Nevada’s first settlement lingers.
 However, Dayton holds the claim as the site of the first gold discovery in the state in 1849.

-Two years later, gold (and, eventually, silver) was discovered on the south flank of Sun Mountain, near what is now Virginia City.
+Two years later, gold (and later silver) was discovered on the south flank of Sun Mountain, near what is now Virginia City.
 The discovery of the Comstock Lode in 1859 was the first of Nevada’s many mining booms and attracted thousands of new people to the state.
-In 1860, the Pony Express was established to carry mail between St. Joseph, Mo., and Sacramento, Calif., and was a vital link in Nevada’s development.
-Today, U.S. 50 roughly follows the old Pony Express route.
+In 1860 the Pony Express was established to carry mail between St. Joseph, Mo., and Sacramento, Calif., and was a vital link in Nevada’s development.

-The railroad roared into Nevada’s history in 1868, when the Central Pacific Railroad crossed the state line from California into Nevada.
-Soon, other railroads were constructed throughout the state to carry supplies to the miners and towns, as well as money and gold.
-This brought a wave of Chinese immigration, and at one time, 90 percent of the Central Pacific Railroad workers were Chinese.
-The completion of most of the West’s railroads is attributed to the Chinese craftsmen who worked tirelessly to link Western towns by railroad.
+The railroad roared into Nevada in 1868 when the Central Pacific Railroad crossed the state line, and soon other railroads were constructed throughout the state to carry supplies to the miners and towns, as well as money and gold.
+That brought a wave of Chinese immigration, and at one time 90 percent of the Central Pacific Railroad workers were Chinese.
+The completion of most of the West’s railroads is attributed to the Chinese craftsmen who worked tirelessly to link western towns by railroad.

-The Gold Rush and Nevada’s rich mining began to fade by the 1880s.
-Nevada’s population gradually declined and in the 1890s, it plummeted.
+The Gold Rush and Nevada’s rich mining began to fade by the 1880s and Nevada’s population began to gradually decline.
+In the 1890s, it again plummeted.
 At the turn of the century, major silver and gold deposits again were discovered, this time in the southern-central Nevada towns of Tonopah (1900) and Goldfield (1902), signaling another boom.

-While Nevada is known in part for its history of legalized gambling, it was actually illegal before 1869 and again after 1910.
+While Nevada is known in part for its history of legalized gambling, it actually was illegal before 1869 and again after 1910.
 In 1931, Nevada again legalized casino gambling, this time as a means of raising tax revenues and stabilizing the state’s economy.
-With the legalization of gambling came the first casinos on Fremont Street in downtown Las Vegas, known in its day as “Glitter Gulch.”
-In 1941, the first hotel-casino on the future Las Vegas Strip opened its doors as the El Rancho Vegas.
+With the legalization of gambling came the first casinos on Fremont Street in downtown Las Vegas, which was soon to be known as “Glitter Gulch,” and in 1941, the first hotel-casino on the future Las Vegas Strip opened its doors as the El Rancho Vegas.

 The construction of the Hoover Dam in the early 1930s cemented Las Vegas as a viable, thriving community.
 The constant supply of water from the Colorado River made farming dependable and profitable and added an inexpensive source of electricity, allowing for growth and development.